Yisrael Meir Lau: Rabbinical career

 He is one of the few figures in the Haredi world who has managed to gain the trust and admiration of both the Sephardic and Ashkenazic population.
 Lau has received some negative attention for his stances and remarks on non-Orthodox denominations of Judaism.
 When Lau was awarded the Israel Prize in May 2005, there were protests from the Masorti and Reform movements in Israel.
 Non-Orthodox leaders noted that it was ironic that Lau was being honored for "bridging rifts in Israeli society".
 Lau's spokespeople said that the fact that he had been approved by the (presumably heterogeneous) Prize Committee spoke for itself.

 Interfaith work

-In 1993, Rav Lau had an hour-long meeting with John Paul II at the Pope's summer residence of Castel Gandolfo near Rome sought to offer the Vatican's moral support to the latest peace moves in the Middle East.
+In 1993, Rav Lau had an hour-long meeting with John Paul II at the Pope's summer residence of Castel Gandolfo, seeking the Vatican's moral support for the latest peace moves in the Middle East.
 The visit was the first between a Pope and one of Israel's chief rabbis since the founding of the Jewish state in 1948.
 In 2009, he was critical of a speech given by Pope Benedict XVI during a visit to Israel.
-He later applauded a new papal statement which gave more emphasis to the suffering of Jews during the Holocaust.
+He applauded a later papal statement which gave more emphasis to the suffering of Jews during the Holocaust.